 Keep Magnevist in a cool dry place where the temperature stays below 30°C.

 The MAGNEVIST syringes, vials and bottles should not be frozen.

 What it looks like

-Magnevist is a clear, colourless to slight yellow solution supplied in bottles and pre-filled syringes of various sizes.
+Magnevist is a clear, colourless to slight yellow solution supplied in bottles and pre-filled glass and plastic syringes of various sizes.

 - Magnevist – contains 469 mg dimeglumine gadopentetate per mL

 - pentetic acid (2 mmol/L injection syringe only)